 Instructions

-- Start mixing together with your hands.
+3. Start mixing together with your hands.
 The more you squeeze it together the more the color will mix into the flour.
 Once you can squeeze it in your hand to form it’s done!
+Whether you call it moon sand, cloud dough, or kinetic sand this recipe is perfect!
+It is taste safe coconut oil moon sand.
+We added a fun summer twist as well!

-If you loved this sensory project, share it by pinning or sharing on Facebook.
+If you loved this cloud dough, share it by pinning or sharing on Facebook.

 19 Easy Monster Crafts for Preschoolers: Super cute and not scary!